Yours Free: A Step-By-Step Case Study on Growing a Bootstrapped SaaS to $10mm ARR.

 Justin has thousands, if not tens of thousands of people he delivers his newsletter to.
 And all of us have a “connection” to him.

 Recently, Justin launched a podcast hosting service called Transistor.fm.
-To be perfectly honest, I’m not in the market for podcasting hosting service right now, but if I was, my first stop would be Transistor.fm.
+To be perfectly honest, I’m not in the market for podcasting cloud services hosting right now, but if I was, my first stop would be Transistor.fm.

 Why?
 Because I want to buy from Justin… not an anonymous company.